DataBiosphere/toil/docs/running/amazon.rst

 Uploading Workflows
 ^^^^^^^^^^^^^^^^^^^

-Now that our cluster is launched we use the :ref:`rsyncCluster` utility to copy the workflow to the leader.
+Now that our cluster is launched, we use the :ref:`rsyncCluster` utility to copy the workflow to the leader.
 For a simple workflow in a single file this might look like::